-SEK reported an operating profit of SEK603 million for the first half of 2021, up from SEK290 million in the year-earlier period.
-The increase was driven by higher net interest income, a significant decrease in the provision for expected credit losses and lower unrealised losses due to changes in market values.
-As a result, the reported return on equity (ROE) improved to 4.8% for the first half of 2021, up from 2.3% the year earlier period.
+SEK reported an operating profit of SEK361 million for the first half of 2022 driven by negative unrealised valuation effects of financial instruments, down from SEK603 million in the year-earlier period.
+As a result, the reported return on equity (ROE) decreased to 2.8% for the first half of 2022, down from 4.8% in the year earlier period.
 SEK targets a long-term above 5% ROE.